It’s often the case that used car sales are strong yet competitive. You can successfully sell your used car by following this do-it-yourself guide.

 - Clean title history, the paint, body and/or interior need work performed by a professional.

-- Tires may need to be replaced.
+- The tires may need to be replaced.

 - There may be some repairable rust damage.